plone/Products.PloneOrg/README.txt

 Overview
 --------

-This is the buildout, configuration, and policy code for plone.org.
+This is the plone.org site product and buildout.